-This is my 4th income statement and the final income statement for 2020.
+This is my 8th income report and the 4th income report for 2021.
 If you missed my previous ones, just click here to check them out.

 I publish these quarterly.